Pennsylvania and Ohio Canal

-The Pennsylvania and Ohio Canal, also known as the P & O Canal, the Cross Cut Canal and the Mahoning Canal was a shipping canal which operated from 1840 until 1877 (though the canal was completely abandoned by 1872).
-It was unique in that it served to connect canals in two states (the Ohio and Erie Canal in Ohio and the Beaver and Erie Canal in Pennsylvania) and was funded by private interests.
+The Pennsylvania and Ohio Canal, also known as the P & O Canal, the Cross Cut Canal and the Mahoning Canal, was a shipping canal which operated from 1840 until 1872, with all property sold off by 1877.
+It connected canals in two states, the Ohio and Erie Canal in Ohio and the Beaver and Erie Canal in Pennsylvania, and was funded by private interests.

 History

-In Warren, Ohio, at a convention held on November 13, 1833, 109 delegates decided to privately fund the Pennsylvania and Ohio Canal as neither state felt it should spend money on a canal that led to another state.
-Construction began on September 17, 1835, when the two engineers of the canal struck iron stakes in the ground at the center of what was known as the "Portage Summit" between what is now Kent, Ohio, and Ravenna.
-Workers manually dug the 82 mi of the P & O using picks, shovels, and wheelbarrows.
-It ran from New Castle, Pennsylvania, to Akron, Ohio, meeting the Ohio and Erie Canal in downtown Akron.
+In Warren, Ohio, during a convention on November 13, 1833, 109 delegates decided to privately fund the Pennsylvania and Ohio Canal since neither state felt it should spend money on a canal that led to another state.
+Construction began on September 17, 1835, when the two engineers of the canal struck iron stakes in the ground at the center of what was known as the "Portage Summit" between present-day Kent and Ravenna in Ohio.
+Workers manually dug the 82 mi of the canal using picks, shovels, and wheelbarrows.

+The canal ran from New Castle, Pennsylvania to Akron, Ohio, where it met the Ohio and Erie Canal in downtown Akron.
 It ran along old Native American trails and the Cuyahoga and Mahoning Rivers.
-In Northeast Ohio, Lake Pippen and Brady Lake were water sources for the canal.
-Large celebrations occurred along the canal's route when it officially opened on August 4, 1840.
+In Northeast Ohio, Brady Lake, and other water sources for used by the canal.
+Large celebrations occurred along the canal's route when it officially opened on April 3, 1840.